RonaldJerez/simpler-mocks/README.md

       # matches any value less than 10
       code: !!js/function (val) => val < 10
   :status: 200

+- :conditions:
+    body:
+      address:
+        name: !any
+        zip: !any number
+        active: !any boolean
+  :status: 201

 - :status: 400
 ```